ue4plugins/tk-framework-unrealqt/README.md

 A [service connection to Github](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#permissions-needed-in-github-1) will have to be created if you don't already have one.

-The Azure pipeline builds the PySide2 libraries for Windows, Linux and Mac, and upload them to Github releases.
+The Azure pipeline builds the PySide libraries for Windows, Linux and Mac, and upload them to Github releases.

 <img width="512" alt="Github releases" src="https://user-images.githubusercontent.com/39291844/153920988-0dcb80d3-3c37-479d-8079-33496f8952f4.png">